 </ClientOnly>

-You can even set a few options on the component to control the behavior, such as the content for the server-side fallback, either via props (fallback-tag
+You can even set a few options on the component to control the behavior, such as the content for the server-side fallback, either via props (

 <ClientOnly>